ANL-CEEESA/PROMISE/README.md

 # PROMISE

-**PROMISE** (UC.jl) is an optimization package for the inspection and maintenance scheduling of marine energy systems, a fundamental optimization problem in marine energy systems used.
+**PROMISE** is an optimization package for the inspection and maintenance scheduling of marine energy systems, a fundamental optimization problem in marine energy systems used.
 The package provides a five-year significant wave height data together with low and medium accessibility cases for the problem and Python implementations of state-of-the-art stochastic mixed-integer programming formulation using Gurobi.

 ## Sample Usage